Adventure Cruises in Lombok

-- If your small ship cruise includes a visit to the Gili Sulat interior, note that the island has no shops or restaurants.
+- Suppose your small ship cruise includes visiting the Gili Sulat interior; note that the island has no shops or restaurants.
 Despite the presence of wooden walkways, the trek may also be a tad rougher, meaning long pants and good shoes are recommended.

 Best time to cruise Lombok

-Though Lombok has two seasons, the dry season and the wet season, there truly is no bad time to visit Lombok.
-But plan ahead, as you may have to choose between less humidity but larger crowds, or a stickier climate with fewer fellow visitors.
+Though Lombok has two seasons, the dry and the wet seasons, there is no bad time to visit Lombok.
+But plan ahead, as you may have to choose between less humidity but larger crowds or a stickier climate with fewer fellow visitors.

-Lombok in May to September is the dry season and, though less humid and with less rain, it is also peak season and more crowded.
+Lombok's dry season is from May to September, and, although less humid and with less rain, it is also peak season and more crowded.

-Lombok in October to April is the wet season, but still drier than on Bali, with only about an hour of rain per day.
+Lombok's wet season is from October to April; however, it is still drier than Bali, with only about an hour of rain daily.

 The primary religious event on Lombok is Bau Nyale, a folk festival that celebrates the annual return of the Nyale sea worm along Seger Beach.
 In 2017, Bau Nyale falls on the 14th and 15th of February.